 Once you have finished your last stitch, make a slip stitch and tie a knot.
 Finally, cut your yarn and weave in your ends.

-Last but not least, make sure to block your blanket to smooth out any curling that occurred during the process of making this crochet baby blanket.
+Last but not least, make sure to block your blanket with a blocking tool to smooth out any curling that occurred during the process of making this crochet baby blanket.

 I hope you enjoyed making this cute crochet baby girl blanket!
 I added a cute little white bow to mine and I might add a little stuffed animal to it as well.